 A “credit card balance transfer” allows you to pay off high-APR credit card debt with another low or 0% APR credit card, and is typically offered as an option when opening a new credit card.

-In a way, it can be considered a refinance, as the old credit card balance is paid off via the balance transfer credit card, which has a new rate and set of terms.
+In a way, it can be considered a refinance, as the existing credit card balance is paid off via the balance transfer credit card, which has a new rate and set of terms.

-Let’s look at a quick example of a credit card balance transfer:
+Let’s look at an example of a credit card balance transfer:

 American Express Credit Card: $1,000 outstanding balance @ 20.99% APR

 Chase Credit Card: $5,000 credit line @ 0% APR for 12 months on balance transfers

-If you accept the balance transfer offer associated with your new Chase credit card, you’ll effectively have the $1,000 balance with American Express paid off by your Chase credit card.
+If you accept the balance transfer offer associated with your new Chase credit card, you’ll effectively have the $1,000 balance with American Express paid off by Chase.

 So the balance on your new Chase credit card will be $1,000 and the balance on your old American Express card will be $0.

 Put simply, the $1,000 is moved from American Express to Chase.
-You still owe the same amount of money, but the credit card APR in this case will be set at 0% for 12 months.
+You still owe the same amount of money (plus any fees), but the credit card APR in this case will be set at 0% for 12 months.

 The main advantage of accepting this particular balance transfer offer is that you’ll be paying 0% APR for an entire year on that $1,000 balance, as opposed to 20.99% APR.

-If you keep the balance on the American Express card, you’d pay roughly $17.50 in interest each month, or $210 annually (using simple math).
+If you keep the balance on the American Express card, you’ll pay roughly $17.50 in interest each month, or $210 annually (using simple math).

-With the 0% balance transfer credit card, you wouldn’t pay any interest for the first 12 months.
+With the 0% balance transfer credit card from Chase, you wouldn’t pay any interest at all for the first 12 months.

-The only catch is you may have to pay a balance transfer fee, which is usually around 3% of the balance, although some credit card issuers offer no fee balance transfer credit cards.
+The only catch is you may have to pay a balance transfer fee, which is usually around 3% of the balance, although some credit card issuers offer no fee balance transfer credit cards as well.